JSBmanD/docs/pages/deep-linked-ads/branch-universal-ads-advanced.md

     2. You must include a `&` before each key-value pairs you append.
 7. Click <notranslate>**Save**</notranslate>.

-!!! tip "Reset Postbacks"
+[block:callout]
+{
+  "type": "tip",
+  "title": "Reset Postbacks",
-    We all make mistakes from time to time.
+  "body": "We all make mistakes from time to time.
 If you need to reset your postbacks and your credentials, navigate to the <notranslate>**Account Settings**</notranslate> tab and look for the <notranslate>**Reset all settings**</notranslate> button.
 Be careful though!
 This will disable the ad partner, clear out all credentials and postbacks that you've set up, and return the ad partner to its basic configuration.
-You can then start afresh.
+You can then start afresh."
+}
+[/block]

 ### Granting Agency Access